team-hack/tutorials/Crypto101/Getting-Started-with-Detonus.md

 # Getting Started with Detonus

-Hey everyone, we get a lot of questions about [DETONUS] (https://detonus.com/).
+Hey everyone, we get a lot of questions about [DETONUS](https://detonus.com/).
 I thought I'd make a resource that will cover the basics.
 Detonus is basically a fork of Ethereum with some adjustments to the Ethash, to provide GPU and ASIC mining resistance.
 With that being said, it is one of the most appealing CPU mineable projects at the moment.

 ### Downloading Wallet
 Detonus currently uses the Goland Implementation of the Blockchain which is command based standalone client software.
-The wallet client can be downloaded from the [Detonus v1.1.2-stable release.] (https://github.com/detonus-project/go-detonus/releases/tag/v1.1.2-stable)
+The wallet client can be downloaded from the [Detonus v1.1.2-stable release.](https://github.com/detonus-project/go-detonus/releases/tag/v1.1.2-stable)
 Once you've downloaded the appropriate client software to your OS, unzip/untar the archive to your desired location.

 ### Running the Wallet